Exploring design principles for effective research posters

 When designing a research poster, there are two incredibly important things to think about before you start putting together your poster: your audience and your message.

 Being aware of both your audience and your message will help you determine the tone of your poster.
 Will it be more serious, or more relaxed?
 Formal or informal?
-Knowing the audience and message will help you with design decisions, including how to lay out your poster, what colors and fonts you choose, and even the writing style for your poster.
+Understanding your audience and message will inform your design decisions, including how to lay out your poster, what colors and fonts you choose, and even the writing style for your poster.

 Description of the video: